CrazyRedMachine/TheatrhythmIO/README.md

 ## Acknowledgments

-This firmware is basically a fork of my GrooveCoasterIO firmware.
+This firmware is basically a fork of my GrooveCoasterIO firmware, and thus it uses Arduino-LUFA as well.

 Thanks to progmem for his work on reversing the pokken controller for Nintendo Switch.

+FASTIO mode uses digitalWriteFast library by NicksonYap.

+Button debouncing is done with Bounce2 library by Thomas O Fredericks.

 ## Demo

 https://www.instagram.com/p/CSCh5MRosdg/

+## Pre-requisites (How to flash)

+- Install `Bounce2` from the Arduino IDE Library manager
+- Install `Arduino-LUFA boards` from the Arduino IDE board manager following the instructions from https://github.com/CrazyRedMachine/Arduino-LUFA
+- Select `Arduino Leonardo (LUFA)` as your board type and click upload

 ## Features